open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Behavior of the API in the absence of an installed SDK

 In general, in the absence of an installed SDK, the Trace API is intended to a "no-op" API.
-This means that operations on a Tracer should have no side effects and do nothing.
+This means that operations on a Tracer, or on Spans, should have no side effects and do nothing.
 However, there is one important exception to this general rule, and that is related to propagation of a SpanContext.

-Several cases must be considered when a new Span is requested to be created, especially in relation to the requested parent SpanContext:
+The following cases must be considered when a new Span is requested to be created, especially in relation to the requested parent SpanContext:

-* A valid SpanContext is specified as the parent of the new Span: The API MUST treat this parent context as the context for the newly created Span.
-This means that a SpanContext that has been provided by a configured Propagator will be propagated through the resulting call stack, but that no new Spans will be created.
+* A valid `SpanContext` is specified as the parent of the new `Span`: The API MUST treat this parent context as the context for the newly created `Span`.
+This means that a `SpanContext` that has been provided by a configured `Propagator` will be propagated through the resulting call stack, but that no new `SpanContext`s will be created.
-* No valid SpanContext is specified as the parent of the new Span: The API MUST create an invalid Span for use by the API caller.
-This means that both the TraceID and the SpanID should be invalid.
+* No valid `SpanContext` is specified as the parent of the new `Span`: The API MUST create an invalid `Span` for use by the API caller.
+This means that both the `TraceID` and the `SpanID` should be invalid.